 Successfully engaged group village headmen and Village Health Committees (VHC) structures to lead mobilization of communities after dissolution of the ADC structure by government in august.

-Successfully implemented door -to -door vaccination campaign in Q3 utilizing local leaders for demand creation.
-With this intervention, districts registered increase in number of people receiving Covid-19 vaccine this quarter compared to the Q2: At end of the Q3, 3,905 people were fully vaccinated which represented 49% of the project target.
+Successfully implemented door -to -door vaccination campaign utilizing local leaders for demand creation.
+With this intervention, districts registered increase in number of people receiving Covid-19 vaccine this quarter compared to the Q2: At end of the Q3, 3,905 people were fully vaccinated which represented 49% of the project target, though vaccination campaigns only begun to be implemented in the quarter.

 Successfully engaged other (new) district stakeholders (sports committee) to conduct Covid-19 sensitization campaigns through football bonanzas.